Elbaton1/PasswordGen/README.md

 npm install
 ```

-How to Add the Symbols Feature from Another Branch
+How to Add the Symbols Feature

 1. Checkout the `add-symbol-feature` branch: